samalone/websocket-actor-system/README.md

    try await system.connectClient(to: address)

-   let greeter = try Greeter.resolve(id: .greeter, using: system) let greeting = try await greeter.greet("Alice") print(greeting)
+   let greeter = try Greeter.resolve(id: .greeter, using: system) let greeting = try await greeter.greet(name: "Alice") print(greeting)
 }
 ```

 ## Documentation

-The documentation for WebSocketActors includes both API documentation and getting-started articles:
+The documentation for WebSocketActors includes both API documentation and
+getting-started articles:

 - [WebSocketActors documentation](https://samalone.github.io/websocket-actor-system/documentation/websocketactors/)

 ## Sample Code

-For a basic example of writing a client/server app using WebSocketActors, see my [Monotonic](https://github.com/samalone/monotonic) project.
-It implements a simple iOS app that displays a counter above an "Increment" button.
-Clicking the increment button bumps the counters on _all_ client apps connected to the server in real time.
+For a basic example of writing a client/server app using WebSocketActors, see my
+[Monotonic](https://github.com/samalone/monotonic) project.
+It implements a
+simple iOS app that displays a counter above an "Increment" button.
+Clicking the
+increment button bumps the counters on _all_ client apps connected to the server
+in real time.